MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-folding.md

 ![Filtering the DepartmentID column to only have the values that are not equal to two](media/native-query-folding/query-filter.png)

-After adding this filter, you can check that the step folding indicators still show the query folding happening at this new step.
+After adding this filter, you can check that the query folding indicators still show the query folding happening at this new step.

 ![Filter step shown as folded back to the data source in the applied steps section](media/native-query-folding/filter-step-folded.png)